eBay/tsv-utils/README.md

 Similar in spirit to the Unix `uniq` tool, `tsv-uniq` filters a dataset so there is only one copy of each unique line. `tsv-uniq` goes beyond Unix `uniq` in a couple ways.
 First, data does not need to be sorted.
 Second, equivalence can be based on a subset of fields rather than the full line.

 `tsv-uniq` can also be run in 'equivalence class identification' mode, where lines with equivalent keys are marked with a unique id rather than filtered out.
-Another variant is 'number' mode, which generates lines numbers grouped by the key.
+Another variant is 'number' mode, which generates line numbers grouped by the key.

 `tsv-uniq` operates on the entire line when no fields are specified.
 This is a useful alternative to the traditional `sort -u` or `sort | uniq` paradigms for identifying unique lines in unsorted files, as it is quite a bit faster, especially when there are many duplicate lines.
 As a bonus, order of the input lines is retained.